AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/add-intake-column-to-board.md

    ![Filter builder](assets/intake-filter-dialog6.png)

-   This example shows a filter for tasks from a specific project that are in the status of [!UICONTROL New] or [!UICONTROL In Progress], and are assigned to me.
+   This example shows a filter for tasks from a specific project that are in the status of [!UICONTROL New] or [!UICONTROL In Progress].

+   >[!NOTE]
+   >
+   >It is recommended to not use the "Me" (logged in user) wildcard on a board filter, because it is not guaranteed to always display tasks or issues for the logged in user.
+After the board is set up with the correct tasks and issues, you can filter the board to show items for a specific assignee.
+For more information, see [Filter and search in a board](/help/quicksilver/agile/get-started-with-boards/filter-search-in-board.md).

-   For details about building a filter, see the section "Create or edit a filter in the standard builder" in the article [Create or edit filters in [!DNL Adobe Workfront]](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md).
+   For more details about building a filter, see the section "Create or edit a filter in the standard builder" in the article [Create or edit filters in [!DNL Adobe Workfront]](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md).

 1. Name the filter and click **[!UICONTROL Save]**.